-Forward PE indicates the sell-side analysts’ consensus estimate of earnings for the next 12 months.
-Schlumberger’s forward PE is positive, indicating positive earnings in the next 12 months.
+The forward PE multiple indicates the sell-side analysts’ consensus estimate of earnings for the next 12 months.
+Schlumberger’s forward PE multiple is positive and is lower than its 2017 PE multiple, indicating positive and improved earnings in the next 12 months.

 Schlumberger’s EV-to-EBITDA trend

-In 2Q17, SLB’s enterprise value (or EV) decreased as its stock price declined compared to 4Q16.
-Its adjusted EBITDA[1. earnings before interest, tax, depreciation, and amortization] declined during the same period, but it could not offset the fall in its EV.
+In the first quarter, SLB’s enterprise value (or EV) decreased as its stock price declined compared to 2017.
+Its adjusted EBITDA increased during the same period.

-Schlumberger’s historical valuation, which is expressed as its EV-to-EBITDA[2. enterprise value to earnings before interest, tax, depreciation, and amortization] multiple, decreased in 2Q17 compared to the end of 2016.
-The company’s 2Q17 EV-to-EBITDA multiple is higher than the past eight-year average.
+Schlumberger’s historical valuation, expressed as its EV-to-EBITDA multiple, decreased in the first quarter compared to 2017.
+As shown in the chart above, the first quarter EV-to-EBITDA multiple is higher than the past eight-year average.

 Forward EV-to-EBITDA multiple

-Schlumberger’s forward EV-to-EBITDA multiple for the next 12 months is lower than its current EV-to-EBITDA multiple.
-This reflects analysts’ expectations of a higher EBITDA in the next 12 months, which typically results in a high current EV-to-EBITDA multiple.
-Forward EV-to-EBITDA considers the sell-side analysts’ consensus estimate of EBITDA for the next 12 months.
+Schlumberger’s forward EV-to-EBITDA multiple for the next 12 months is lower than its first-quarter EV-to-EBITDA multiple.
+This reflects analysts’ expectations of a higher EBITDA in the next 12 months.
+This typically results in a higher current EV-to-EBITDA multiple than the past average.
+The forward EV-to-EBITDA multiple considers the sell-side analysts’ consensus estimate of EBITDA for the next 12 months.